 If you’re single, you’ll probably be spending a lot of time rolling your eyes this month.
 Whether it’s walking past the bright pink and red aisles at Target or having to scroll past your friend’s cute photos with their boyfriends, it can sometimes feel like this holiday is made to torture singles everywhere.

-Although I am not single this year, I am making it a goal to spend time with my gal pals this year and celebrate Valentine’s day as a singular individual without a significant other in tow.
+I am making it a goal to spend time with my gal pals this year and celebrate Valentine’s day as a singular individual without a significant other in tow.
 A holiday that used to celebrate the meaning of love has now turned into a consumerist green day for businesses across the globe, and to the average person it can either do 1 of 2 things:

 - Make people in relationships feel pressured to buy outrageous gifts or plan some extraordinary plans to showcase their love.
 Example: If I don’t receive a diamond ring or a gift worth at least $600, this means my boyfriend doesn’t care to show he loves me.